pohl-michel/time-series-forecasting-with-UORO-RTRL-LMS-and-linear-regression/README.md

 Our implementation of RTRL is based on chapter 15 ("Dynamically Driven Recurrent Networks") of the following book :
 Haykin, Simon S. "Neural networks and learning machines/Simon Haykin."
 (2009).

-Three main functions can be executed :
+Three scripts can be executed :
  1) one corresponds to the file "prediction_main.m"
  2) the second corresponds to the file "hyperparameter_optimization_main.m".
  3) the third corresponds to the file "convert_csv_to_mat.m"